TheArchitect123/KmpEssentials/README.md

 </p>

 <p align="center">
 An essentials library for Kotlin multiplatform that makes it easier to work with anything.
-Supports iOS & Android.
+Supports iOS, Android & AppleWatch.
     <br/>
 <strong>Currently only 12.3 kB in size</strong>